anirudhkowluri/ai-job-automation/README.md

 > **Note**: On the first run, you might need to manually solve a CAPTCHA or enter an OTP in the opened Chrome window.
 The agent will remember your session for next time.

-## ⚠️ Disclaimer

-**Use with Caution**: Automated scraping and applying may violate LinkedIn's Terms of Service.
-This tool is for educational purposes.
-The author is not responsible for any account restrictions or bans.
-Use at your own risk.